 When you find yourself on life’s roller coasters and you are facing a 150-foot vertical drop, how do you respond?

-We CAN avoid the amusement park roller coasters but in our everyday lives we can’t control life’s free falls.
-Unguarded thoughts will defeat us and leave us shaken and defenseless.
+We CAN avoid the amusement park roller coasters but in our everyday lives we can’t avoid or control life’s free falls.

-When your go-to reaction to uncertainty is negative and manifests itself in fear, anger, insecurity, frustration, etc., you can choose to change it.
+When your go-to reaction to uncertainty is negative you will live a fearful life.
+The good news today is that you can prepare for life’s free falls.
 You and I can choose joy and confidence.
 It requires changing our thoughts.

 Change your mind.

 Let me paint a quick picture for you.
-When you squeeze your toothpaste tonight, you expect toothpaste to come out of that tube.
+When you squeeze your tube of toothpaste tonight, what do you expect will come out of that tube.
 What would you think if you squeezed your toothpaste onto your toothbrush and peanut butter came out?
-You would wonder how that got in there.
+It wouldn’t make sense and you would wonder how that got in there.

 When unexpected things happen and life squeezes us we should expect whatever we put in us to come out.
 Therein lies the choice.
 When our thoughts are negative our responses will likely be negative.
 If our thoughts are positive then our responses will be positive.